In this article, you will learn all about Korean names.

 Korean Name Traditions

-Basically, a generational name syllable means a single Korean character with an individually distinct syllable (Hangul or Hanja characters) is shared within the family.
-Although this isn’t practiced as much in modern Korean names.
+Basically, a generational name syllable means a single Korean character with an individually distinct syllable (Hangul or Hanja characters) shared within the family.
+However, this isn’t practiced as much in modern Korean names.

 Korean Hanja Names